harel-coffee/run_TPOT-auto/README.md

 over the sklearn classifier algorithms.
 It does not train the model or do prediction, it's just for finding an appropriate model and set of hyperparameters, as well as preprocessors.

-Here are three scripts that run TPOT, train the model, and do prediction
+Here are three scripts that run TPOT, train the model, and do prediction.
+This is a brief outline of what you'll do to run them, but there's more documentation in the scripts themselves.

 1.) train_TPOT.py: Run TPOT on training data to find a good pipeline.
 This will take a few days.
 It can be sped up by using more jobs, but that can make it crash.
 Note that TPOT outputs a python